nine7nine/Xenomai-Archlinux/README.md

 # Compatibility

-You may have noticed from the above installation PATHs for Mercury and Cobalt Core/Userspace that you can actually have them both installed at the same time (yes, the packages won't conflict!)...
+You may have noticed from the above installation PATHs that Mercury and Cobalt Core/Userspace can be installed/co-exist on the same system. (yes, the packages won't conflict!)...
 This can be very useful for testing purposes.
+For example, you can switch kernels (linux-xenomai or linux-rt/PREEMPT_RT) and still have access to the correct Xenomai Userspace && libraries.
-For example, you can switch kernels (cobalt or PREEMPT_RT) and still have access to the correct Xenomai Userspace && libraries.
-Next, if you happen to have corresponding apps correctly built against each Mercury/Cobalt Core; doing comparisions is a fairly simple task (ie: run the correct binary + kernel together).
+Next, if you happen to have corresponding apps correctly built against each Mercury/Cobalt Core; doing comparisions is a fairly simple task (ie: run the correct binary, userspace and kernel together).

 Please consult the documentation on building Xenomai apps;

 https://xenomai.org/building-applications-with-xenomai-3-x/
 https://xenomai.org//2015/05/application-setup-and-init/

-NOTE: Since there are multiple xenomai core installations, you must call the correct xeno-config. ie;
+NOTE: Since there are multiple xenomai core installations, you must call the correct xeno-config, when building apps. ie;

 COBALT CORE (64 or 32 bit) && linux-4.1.18-xenomai
 * XENO_CONFIG := /usr/xenomai/cobalt64/bin/xeno-config